LoyolaChicagoBooks/introcs-csharp/source/data/sampleprogram.rst

    :linenos:

-This section gives an overview of a working program, even if all the explanations do not make total sense yet.
+This section gives an overview of a working program, even if some explanations do not make total sense yet.
-This is a first introduction of concepts and syntax that gets fully explained in further sections.
+This is a first introduction to concepts and syntax that get fully explained in further sections.

-Do not worry if you not totally understand the explanations!
+Do not worry if you do not understand all the explanations yet.
 Try to get the gist now and the details later.

 The different colors are used in modern program editors to emphasize the different uses of the parts of the program.

-We give a line by line explanation:
+We give a line-by-line explanation:

 .. literalinclude:: ../../examples/introcs/painting/painting.cs
    :lines: 1